Fourier analysis of many-body transition amplitudes and states: Counting statistics in many-body interference

 Given $j$, one can reconstruct $\varrho$ as

+We are now ready to calculate transition probabilities for partially distinguishable particles whose reduced external state is initially $\varrho$ and which are submitted to a non-interacting evolution $U^{\otimes N}$ of the external degrees of freedom.
+The probability $\mathrm{prob}(n_0,\dots n_{M-1})$ of measuring final occupations $n_0, n_1, \dots n_{M-1}$ associated with a mode list $\bm{o}$ [see Eq.~\eqref{orderedstate}] is again given by the expectation value of the projector $P_{\bm{o}}$:

-The Fourier transform $\hat{j}$ of the partial distinguishability function --- together with that of the transition amplitude function $a$--- can then be used to express the transition probability of partially distinguishable particles to states with occupations $n_m$ corresponding to the mode list $\bm{o}$ [see Appendix.~\ref{app:cs}]:
+In Appendix.~\ref{app:cs}, we show that this probability can be expressed in terms of the Fourier transforms $\hat{j}(\lambda)$ of the partial distinguishability function and $\hat{a}(\lambda)$ of the transition amplitude function (see also Eq.~(3.4.126) of \cite{geller_characterization_2024}):

+The transition probabilities of partially distinguishable bosons or fermions therefore receive contributions from the various symmetry sectors $\lambda$, and not only the bosonic and fermionic ones.
+Indeed, the overall bosonic or fermionic symmetry of the many-body state $\varrho_\mathrm{tot}$ is broken upon tracing out the internal degrees of freedom.
+The Fourier transform $\hat{j}(\lambda)$ of the partial distinguishability function encodes the transformation properties of the resulting reduced state $\varrho$ under particle exchange.
+As we show in Appendix~\ref{app:positivity}, the matrices $\hat{j}(\lambda)$ inherit the Hermiticity and positivity properties of the state $\varrho$, and can therefore also be viewed, up to normalization, as density matrices.

-The Fourier transform $\hat{j}(\lambda)$ also provide an analysis of the state in terms of its behaviour under particle permutations, allowing for a meaningful characterization of its partial distinguishability.
-One can for example compute [see Appendix \ref{app:weights}] the weight of the state on symmetry sector $\lambda$ as
+Quantities essential to the characterization of the particles' partial distinguishability are conveniently expressed in terms of the $\hat{j}(\lambda)$.
+As shown in Appendix \ref{app:weights}, one can for example compute the purity of the state $\varrho$ as